 Running is a really fun activity, even more so if you have a passion for it.
 Not only is it good for your physical health, it also keeps your mental health in check by acting like a stressbuster.
 But, running is not just buying the hippest shoes and the coolest new outfits and going around the track one hour per day to meet your monthly goal, running is a lifestyle, which means that along with having a daily, or weekly, schedule in place, you also need to take care of your diet.
 Now, running is mostly an aerobic activity, which means your body needs to produce lots of oxygen to keep up with your workout.
-But your body can’t do that if it doesn’t have the means to do it, a.k.a. the haemoglobin that is present in red blood cells.
-The lack of haemoglobin can severely hamper your performance.
-To avoid anemia, you need to include lots of iron rich foods in your diet.
+But your body can’t do that if it doesn’t have the means to do it, a.k.a. the hemoglobin that is present in red blood cells.
+The lack of hemoglobin can severely hamper your performance.
+To avoid anemia, you need to include lots of iron-rich foods in your diet.

 With the right combination of meat and vegetables, every runner can ensure that their daily requirement of iron and other important minerals are met.
 There are multiple sources of iron for vegetarians and non-vegetarians alike, to help them reach their recommended amount of iron for each day.

 Know More Here: